John Young (astronaut): Personal life

 On December 1, 1955, Young married Barbara White of Savannah, Georgia, at St. Mark's Episcopal Church in Palatka, Florida.
 Together they had two children, Sandra and John, and two grandchildren.
 They were divorced in the summer of 1971.
 Later that year, he married Susy Feldman, and they lived in Houston.
 Young was friends with George H. W. Bush and Barbara Bush, and he vacationed at the Bush compound in Kennebunkport, Maine.

 Young died on January 5, 2018, at his home in Houston, of complications from pneumonia, at the age of 87.
 He was interred at Arlington National Cemetery on April 30, 2019.
+He was remembered by NASA as the man who "walked on the Moon during Apollo 16 and commanded the first space shuttle mission."